michaeltelford/wgit/README.md

 ## Documentation

-100% of Wgit's code is documented using [YARD](https://yardoc.org/), deployed to [Rubydocs](https://www.rubydoc.info/gems/wgit).
+100% of Wgit's code is documented using [YARD](https://yardoc.org/), deployed to [rubydoc.info](https://www.rubydoc.info/gems/wgit).
 This greatly benefits developers in using Wgit in their own programs.
-Another good source of information (as to how the library behaves) are the tests.
+Another good source of information (as to how the library behaves) are the [tests](https://github.com/michaeltelford/wgit/tree/master/test).
 Also, see the [Practical Examples](#Practical-Examples) section below for real working examples of Wgit in action.

 ## Practical Examples

 Below are some practical examples of Wgit in use.
-You can copy and run the code for yourself.
+You can copy and run the code for yourself (it's all been tested).

+In addition to the practical examples below, the [wiki](https://github.com/michaeltelford/wgit/wiki) contains a useful 'How To' section with more specific usage of Wgit.
+You should finish reading this `README` first however.

 ### WWW HTML Indexer